tetraprism95/MemE/README.md

 ### What Is Firebase?

 It is is BaaS or Backend-as-a-Service as an app development platform on Google Cloud.
-For example, the backend holds all users data and can either write to or retreive from Google Cloud Platform; it can do a lot more than that.
+For example, the backend holds all users data and can either write to or retrieve from Google Cloud Platform; it can do a lot more than that.

 Heres the link to get started! **https://firebase.google.com/**